-CHAPTER 5 - CAMPAIGN CONDUCT
+CHAPTER 5 -CAMPAIGN CONDUCT 5-1: CAMPAIGN CONDUCT

-5-1: CAMPAIGN CONDUCT

 - 5-1.1 Campaigning (See Chapter 13 -Glossary for the definition of campaigning) or distribution of campaign materials cannot begin before the dates set by the Elections Department. - 5-1.2 Off campus campaigning is permitted in private off campus locations provided the candidate or persons campaigning have the permission of the owner, operator, manager, or resident of the location.
-Off-Campus campaigning must provide proof of permission to the Elections Committee. - 5-1.3 Campaigning in a classroom 30 minutes before/after/during class is strictly prohibited.
-(Campaigning is defined in Chapter 13-Glossary.) - 5-1.4 USG candidates, programs, services, or departments may not use USG resources for the purpose of any campaign.
+Off-Campus campaigning must provide proof of permission to the Elections Committee. - 5-1.3 Campaigning in a classroom thirty (30) minutes before/after/during class is strictly prohibited. - A. Speaking to student organizations while they hold their meetings in a classroom while class is not in session shall be exempt from 5-1.3 - 5-1.4 USG candidates, programs, services, or departments may not use USG resources for the purpose of any campaign.
 This includes, but is not limited to, the use of computers, printers, paper, phones, or copy machine.
-This does not include university email. - 5-1.5 Any website utilized for the purpose of campaigning that is hosted on a server outside of Arizona State University is still subject to the rules and regulations of the USG Elections Code. - 5-1.6 There shall be no campaigning within fifty (50) feet of a public polling site or a public computer.
-Upon erection of a polling site, the Elections Department shall remove all campaign signs already located within the fifty-foot limit and no complaints shall be filed. - 5-1.7 No candidate shall employ amplification equipment for campaigning on campus unless used under the direction of the Elections Department as part of a public debate. - 5-1.8 Campaigning is not permitted in any Arizona State University library or computer lab.
-Speaking to clubs and organizations which meet in libraries or computer labs shall not be considered a violation. - 5-1.9 All debates must be registered with the Elections Department.
+This does not include university email. - 5-1.5 Any website utilized for the purpose of campaigning that is hosted on a server outside of Arizona State University is still subject to the rules and regulations of the USG Elections Code.